 - Wear your new denture(s) as long as possible- This is imperative.
 If you are not wearing your new teeth, you’ll never get used to them.
-It is normal that new dentures may need to be adjusted from time to time.
+Normally, new dentures may need to be adjusted from time to time.
 If you have a sore spot, rinse with warm salt water (this toughens & heals the gum tissue), if the sore spot persists after a few days, call and schedule an adjustment with your Denturist.

-- Do not attempt to adjust your own denture.
-Adjusting your own denture can damage your denture, your mouth and void any warranty in place.
+- Do not attempt to adjust your denture.
+Adjusting your denture can damage your denture, and your mouth and void any warranty in place.
 Your denture was created by injecting acrylic into a mold at high pressure or with a sophisticated milling machine or 3D printing.
 Professional polishing tools are used to ensure that the denture is smooth and does not irritate the gums.
-By adjusting your own denture, you can create small scratches which are ideal for breeding bacteria.
+By adjusting your denture, you can create small scratches which are ideal for breeding bacteria.
 This can lead to bad breath and other complications.
-At Minuk Denture Clinic, we pride ourselves on offering Winnipeg residents free after care after their denture has been inserted.
+At Minuk Denture Clinic, we pride ourselves on offering Winnipeg residents free aftercare after their denture has been inserted.

 - Be Patient with your new dentures.
 Remember to be patient with yourself, and your new denture(s).
-Getting new dentures is something that generally happens every 5 years, so you need to make sure that you get it right and are comfortable with your dentures.
+Getting new dentures is something that generally happens every 5 years, so you need to make sure that you give your new smile a chance.
 If you have any questions or concerns, our Winnipeg Denture Clinic has extended hours to help customers.
 Call our Winnipeg office at 204.589.6329 if you have any questions or concerns.
 We are here to help!

 Minuk Digital Denture and Implant Clinic Centre is Canada’s largest Denture Clinic located in Winnipeg, Manitoba.
 With over 100,000+ dentures created since 1977, our team is confident that we can help you love your smile again.
 Minuk has denture solutions for all budgets and are here to help you understand the cost of dentures and the process of getting new dentures.
 Our team of denturists and expert staff are here to help you get the smile you’ve always wanted.
 Check out our Smile Stories and learn more about the Minuk difference by reviewing our website or calling us at 204.589.6329.
 Book your Free Consultation Today!